2016aali/hello-world/README.md

 Hi All,

 I'm a network engineer with over 11 years work experience.
-I'm interested in moving to cybersecurity and developing secure web sites and softwares applications.
+I'm interested in moving to cybersecurity, developing secure web sites and softwares applications.

 Ahmed Ali,